 "Occupational therapy practitioners are skilled professionals whose education includes the study of human growth and development with specific emphasis on the social, emotional, and physiological effects of illness and injury."

 An occupational therapist enters the profession with a master's degree.
-Students must complete supervised clinical internships in a variety of health-care settings and pass a national examination.
+Applicants must complete prerequisites prior to admission to the program, as well as to meet the program admission requirements.
+Students must complete supervised clinical internships in a variety of healthcare settings and pass a national examination.
 Most states also regulate occupational therapy practice.

 Occupational therapists may be employed in a variety of settings including school systems, hospitals, rehabilitation centers, long-term care facilities, behavioral health clinics, pediatric practices, and community- based organizations.